yewin-mm/spring-boot-docker-sample/README.md

     ```

 * Below are for cleaning all unused containers, images, networks, volumes and build cache
-  * If you've testes many containers and images, it will create build cache and that cache will take much space on your disk.
+  * If you've tested many containers and images, it will create build cache and that cache will take much space on your disk.
   * To remove build cache
     * Type
       ```sh